rabbicse/llm/README.md

-# Large Language Models (llm)
+# Large Language Models (LLM)
- Description:  This repository contains a LLM-powered application built with React (Vite) for the frontend and Spring Boot with Spring AI for the backend.
-It integrates Ollama and DeepSeek-R1 to provide seamless AI-driven functionality.
-The project is designed for efficient, scalable, and high-performance AI interactions.

-# 🚀 LLM-Powered App with React, Vite, Spring Boot, and Spring AI
+## 🚀 LLM-Powered App with React, Vite, Spring Boot, and Spring AI

 This repository contains a **LLM-powered application** built with **React (Vite) for the frontend** and **Spring Boot with Spring AI** for the backend.
 It integrates **Ollama** and **DeepSeek-R1** to provide seamless AI-driven functionality.
 The project is designed for efficient, scalable, and high-performance AI interactions.